Chrisdeleon91/Algorithmic-Trading-Project-2/README.md

-### To be updated before presentation on 1/22/24

-# Algorithmic Trading
+# Algorithmic Trading Project 2
 ## How to use

 https://github.com/Chrisdeleon91/Algorithmic-Trading-Project-2
-1. run .ipynb to open jupyter notebook
+1. run the .ipynbs to open the jupyter notebooks
-2. run streamline_hft.py (using python, must pip install streamlit) in terminal,  type in command " streamlit run streamline_HFT.py" in terminal to view

 ### Authors: Christopher De Leon, Victor Andujar, Russell Gould

 ### Introduction

-Algorithmic trading...

 * **System Design & Architecture**: To be led by Christopher, outlining the main components of the trading system and how they will interact.

-* **Algorithm Development**: Chris and Russell will collaborate to design, test and optimize our high-frequency trading algorithms using Backtrader.
+* **Algorithm Development**: Chris and Russell will collaborate to design, test and optimize our trading algorithms using Backtrader.

 * **Interface Design**: Victor will take the helm in designing a sleek, intuitive, and interactive interface using Streamlit, ensuring the system is user-friendly and efficient.